Cowboys News App [Android]

 Offensive Tackles (3)

-CHANGES: Moved to , Added Cleary
+CHANGES: Moved Chaz Green to guard, Added Cleary

-Based on practice reps, Emmett Cleary is looking like the lead dog for the swing position.
-It could still go to Chaz Green, but he's currently limited with a shoulder injury and Cleary has been getting the first-team reps while Tyron Smith has been resting his back.
+Based on practice reps, Emmett Cleary is looking like the lead dog for the swing tackle position.
+It could still go to Chaz Green, but he’s currently limited with a shoulder injury and Cleary has been getting the first-team reps while Tyron Smith has been resting his back.

 Cowboys Training Camp: 5 Players To Watch In 2017 1